zendframework/zend-expressive/doc/book/reference/migration/to-v2.md

   routing table for you, which is then stored in `config/routes.php`.

-- Adds a new configuration file, `config/autoload/programmatic-pipeline.global.php`, which enables the `programmatic_pipelines` and `raise_throwables`
+- Adds a new configuration file, `config/autoload/programmatic-pipeline.global.php`, which enables the `programmatic_pipelines` configuration flag.
-  configuration flags outlined above.
 Additionally, it adds dependency configuration for the new error handlers.

 - Inserts two lines before the `$app->run()` statement of your `public/index.php`, one each to require `config/pipeline.php` and